ibm-cloud-docs/vmwaresolutions/vsphere/vs_addingservers.md

 ## Before you add ESXi servers to Flexible instances
 {: #vs_addingservers-prereq}

+### For all Flexible instances
+{: #vs_addingservers-prereq-all}

+Review the following information applicable to all Flexible instances:

+* You can add up to 59 ESXi servers to a Flexible instance.
+* For existing instances with vSphere 7.0u2, you can add only ESXi servers with vSphere 7.0u3.
 * For existing instances with VMware vSphere® 6.5 or 6.7, you cannot add ESXi servers.
 To add ESXi servers, upgrade your vSphere® software to 7.0.
 For more information, see [Upgrading VMware vSphere software from vSphere 6.5 or 6.7 to 7.0](/docs/vmwaresolutions?topic=vmwaresolutions-vs_vsphere_70_upgrade).
-* For existing instances with vSphere 7.0u2, you can add only ESXi servers with vSphere 7.0u3.
-* You can add up to 59 ESXi servers to a Flexible instance.

 {{site.data.content.attnnote-addhost-byol}}

-For Flexible instances with vSAN:
+### For Flexible instances with vSAN storage
+{: #vs_addingservers-prereq-vsan}

+Review the following additional information applicable to Flexible instances with vSAN™ storage:

 * If you are adding ESXi servers to instances provisioned after 24 August 2023, the servers are provisioned with mirrored M.2 boot drives.
 * If you are adding ESXi servers to instances provisioned before 24 August 2023, the servers are provisioned with mirrored M.2 boot drives only if you select a new bare metal server configuration.